-I’m from Portland, Oregon, where I live now, and grew up in an incredibly health-conscious household that valued Organic, home-cooked meals and daily movement.
-Nutrition and exercise have been tightly connected my entire life - I was vegetarian and vegan until I was 26 but, as I began focusing on strength training, meat became a necessary addition to my diet.
+My name is Hallie Goulet.
+I’m from Portland, Oregon, now living in Bend, Or., and grew up in an incredibly health-conscious household that valued Organic, home-cooked meals and daily movement.
+Nutrition and exercise have been tightly connected my entire life - I was vegetarian and vegan until I was 26 but, as I began focusing on strength training, animal protein became a welcome and necessary addition to my diet.
 My movement of choice from ages 4-13 was dance - ballet, modern, tap, and hip-hop.
 I never played sports and didn’t start working out in a gym until I was 17.
 Over the years, I’ve dove head first into all kinds of workouts - hours of cardio on a machine, HIIT/bootcamps, CrossFit, powerlifting, spin, yoga, running, and other forms of strength training.
-It wasn’t until I started hardstyle kettlebell training two years ago that I found the true value in training instead of exercising and what can happen when you have a program and specific goals.
-When I paired training with a nutrition plan, that’s where I saw massive results that I’d been seeking aimlessly for years.
+It wasn’t until I hired my first in-person trainer in 2018 that I found the true value in training instead of exercising and what can happen when you have a program and specific goals.
+In 2020, I hired my first nutrition coach and having both a training and nutrition plan is where I saw the real, concrete results that I’d been seeking aimlessly for years.

 With every step of my personal journey, I found a greater passion for learning more and helping others with their own training and nutrition.
 This is my world and my desire to help others improve their lives, make lasting positive changes, and take control over their health is what fuels me.

 To be honest, I feel like I spent the majority of my teens and 20s “trying” to lose weight.
-That led me through eating “clean” only, going vegan, restrict-binge cycles, exercising 2-3 hours/day, juice cleanses, low carb/Keto, etc. Thankfully, I did learn a lot through those experiences and developed greater awareness around what felt good for my body.
-That led me to going gluten and dairy free and eventually adding in meat, fish, and chicken.
-I started coaching with Lisa in February of 2020 and learned about periodizing my nutrition.
-I quickly saw the importance of having a plan just like with training, and was able to truly see changes with my body.
+That led me through eating “clean”, going vegan, restrict-overeating cycles, exercising 2-3 hours/day, juice cleanses, low carb/Keto, gluten-free, etc. Thankfully, I did learn a lot through those experiences and developed greater awareness around what felt good for my body.
+I hired my first nutrition coach in February of 2020 and learned about periodizing my nutrition to reach the goals I’d been seeking for years.
+I quickly saw the importance of having a plan and was able to truly see changes with my body.
 I’ve never felt this good in my entire life!

 Why did you decide to become a coach?

 Experiencing such profound results through training and nutrition led me to become a personal trainer and nutrition coach.
 I’m a people person and thrive off of connecting with others and getting to know them on an individual level.
 Helping people accomplish big things by better understanding their own needs is the best feeling!
-I hired my first coach two years ago and seeing firsthand how valuable that accountability factor is showed me that I can truly help people.
-Knowing that I can positively impact someone’s life is why I love what I get to do everyday.
+I’ve hired multiple coaches over the years and see firsthand how valuable that accountability and support are.
+Knowing that I can positively impact someone’s life is why I love what I get to do every day.

-What do you lost most about helping other people reach their goals?
+What do you love most about helping other people reach their goals?

 Most memorable client success story?